AABearBots/First-Closed-Doors-Competition/README.md

 #### Fees

-Participating in the competition and running your bots on the AA Platform is free of charge at this point in time.
+Participating in the competition and running your bots on the AAPlatform is free of charge at this point in time.

 For your information, Poloniex charges the following fees for every order filled: